paulokuriki/api_for_rads/README.md

 # API for Radiologists

-A demonstration of how to create an API and how consume data from it.
+A demonstration of how to create an API and how to consume data from it.

 In this repository, I'll show you how to train an AI model, how to make inferences on it, how to embed the model in an API and how to create a simple webpage that makes requests to the API consuming its inferences.